lilab-bioinfo/MAAS/README.md

 <p align="center">

 ### Installation
-Before installation, please make sure gcc > v5 in your system.
-In our system, installation works well with gcc = 11.4.0.
+Before installation, we recommend gcc 6.1 or newer in your system.
+The installation works well with gcc = 11.4.0 in our system.
 Use command below to check the version of gcc.
-If not meet the requirement, you can ask the system administrator to update the gcc.
+If it doesn't meet the requirement, you can ask the system administrator to update the gcc.
 ```
 gcc -v
 ```